atu-se/atu.innomadic.com/courses/flat/lectures/lecture3.md

 # Roadmap for Lecture

-* Present the three regular operations.
+* Review the three regular operations.
 * Present Non-Deterministic Finite Automata (NFA)
 * Prove that NFAs and DFAs are equivalent.
 * Use NFAs to show that when each of the regular operation is applied on regular languages it yields yet another regular language.